-Now, how do we use this super intelligent machine in businesses and supply chain management?
-Believe it or not, AI has a significant impact on digitization and business due to its ability to take decisions and risk assessment.
+Now, how do we use this super-intelligent machine in businesses and supply chain management?
+Believe it or not, AI has a significant impact on digitization and business due to its ability to make decisions and risk assessment.
 For example, with the use of AI, a warehouse manager will be able to successfully forecast and order the next inventory that needs to come in without any hassles.

 Here are some more benefits of AI in Supply Chain –

 Improved Customer Service

 Organizations are increasing the use of AI to talk to their customers and resolve issues in real-time.
 AI platforms are intuitive and speak in different languages and solve complex customer queries thereby leading to an improved customer service experience.

 Artificial Intelligence uses in procurement

 What if, you as the procurement manager for an organization could automate the whole process of onboarding vendors using AI?
 Businesses today are already using AI to reduce costs, mitigate fraudulent activities, and save time during procurement by enabling machines to make decisions through data analytics.

 Physical Prototyping is Outdated